 The three-member panel consists of the Program Team (advisor and second team member) and the third member designated as a quality control person, who also ensures that the portfolio presentation follows fair procedures.
+All committees must contain at least one resident faculty member.
 When the synthesis paper is received and approved by the Program Team, the third panel member is selected by the faculty and receives the synthesis paper.
 The third member typically examines portfolio evidence only on the day of the presentation, while the Program Team will review the portfolio in great depth.
-The advisor is responsible for making sure that the portfolio conforms to the IDP and is complete.
+The advisor is responsible for making sure that the portfolio conforms to the LLP and is complete.
 Any costs related to bringing the required faculty members to the portfolio presentation are the responsibility of the participant.